Smart devices are taking over the world.

 The signals are sent using several communication methods.
-These include cell phones, satellites, pagers, Wi-Fi, internet, radio, or power lines.
+These include mobile phones, satellites, pagers, Wi-Fi, internet, radio, or power lines.

 Smart Meter Dangers

-In the US, the recommended limit for what constitutes an acceptable amount of RF radiation is capped at 1000 microWatts per square meter.
+In the US, the recommended limit for an acceptable amount of RF radiation is capped at 1000 microWatts per square meter.

 How Do Smart Meters Cause Radiation?